mwirtz946/climate_change_donation_analysis/README.md

 ### Geographic Analysis

 The location breakdown is by state.
 The objective of this notebook is to find out the states in which the Environmental Defense Fund (EDF) will receive the highest level of donations relative to advertising and promotional efforts.
+The assumption here, just like for the time series analysis, is that donations per state will rise proportionately with climate change sentiment.

 #### Findings

 ![cover_image.jpeg](./images/edf_score_map.png
 )

 The above graph of the US shows the relative breakdown of a custom composite score.
-This score is a combination of climate change sentiment, average income, cost of living and charitability rating.
-The top 5 states according to this score are:
+This score is a combination of climate change sentiment, average income, cost of living and charitability rating for each state.
+The top 5 scoring states are:

 1. Minnesota
 2. Maryland